The Ultimate Guide To Community Management

 Social Media Managers

-• Creating and posting content
+• Creating, producing, and publishing content

-• Monitoring and responding to comments
+• Answering direct messages and comments

 Community Managers